Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 [:adventures/louis-jean-moreau:]

-He used to be a member of the [[lore:Eyes of Dusk@urkmor]], but he decided to leave, feeling ad if they couldn't see his true potential.
+He used to be a member of the [[lore:Eyes of Dusk@urkmor]], but he decided to leave, feeling as if they couldn't see his true potential.
 He left [[lore:Urk'mor]] for Hoverncast, establishing his reputation in Gullenshire.
 An abled and ruthless Shadow Monk, he was quickly recognized and recruited by [[the Network]].
 He made his way to the top, almost, now the second hand of its mysterious leader.

 He found [[Ivonne Laurent]] by chance, working as an escort lady.
 She was a dear childhood friend of his, until one day she went missing.
 He couldn't leave her at such a position, so he used his leverage to protect her from her employer.
 She decided to keep working as an escort, but under Moreau's protection she made a career out of it, becoming a respected courtesan, performing and dancing for a lot of coin.
 Moreau doesn't like to see her perform, and he'd never paid for her services.
 She works for him as an operative, gathering sensitive information from her clients.
 They still see each other from time to time as friends, as well.
 He'd fallen for her long ago, but due to her occupation he can't allow anything to happen between them, even if she'd be willing (which he's not sure she would be).